Today, I want to talk to you about the four stages of your MLM Business.

 I personally believe that knowing this information upfront can keep you in the game longer and give you a better idea about what you really need to do to build a successful network marketing business.

-I should tell you upfront that these four stages apply to most types of businesses, not just network marketing.
+Keep in mind these four stages apply to most types of businesses, not just network marketing.
 My eBay business has gone through similar stages.
 So have my blogs and websites.

 The Four Stages of Your MLM Business